maxgoren/re2dfa/README.md

 sets for each position in the RE string by performing DFS traversals on the augmented AST.

+ Dstates is constructed in the usual fashion, with each DFAState containing a set of positions.
+ Dtrans is an array of AVL Trees instead of an 2D array.

+ ## Why is Dtrans stored as AVL trees?

+ This is a design consideration as the intended use is for a lexer which will construct the DFA once and use it many times.
+ For owlscripts grammar, There are 171 states, with 8,369 transitions.
+If Dtrans was implemented as a 2d array, it would be 62% empty. seeing as the state with the most transitions has 87, a worst case lookup will take 5 or 6 comparisons.
+On average, 2 or 3.
+To me, that is more than an acceptable trade off from O(1) lookup but wasting 62% of allocated memory.

+# Aho, Sethi, Ullman Direct DFA Construction

 ## Steps

 1) A Regular Expression is Augmented with a special "END" marker - '#'.